AShiningRay/SwanKernel-LGV20/README.md

 ### Which phone variants/models does this kernel support?

-Since it is still pretty much an Alpha.
-This kernel only supports the following models:
+Since it is still pretty much an Alpha, this kernel only supports the following models:

 * H910/ELSA/US996

-But support for other models will be coming.
+But support for other models will be coming at a later date.

 ### What are the kernels end goals?